AvinZarlez/JenkinsUnityBuildPipeline/README.md

     * The project contains a git repo for the Windows Phone Visual Studio project
     * Build process to build the Visual Studio Solution
     * Pushes VS builds onto HockeyApp
+* Hockey App
+    * Hosts projects for each app type (Android & Windows)
+    * Invite users to the projects and provide them downloads